fteychene/slackbot/README.md

 ## Filters

-Filter are currently some word modifications based on French language.
+Filter are currently some word modifications based on French language wordplay.

 Currently the filters are :
  * Di : When a word contains di* or dy* it respond the rest of the word (ex : distance => stance)